Pink Fairies: Larry Wallis incarnation, 1973–1978

-Mick Wayne (born Michael Wayne, 1945, Hull, Yorkshire and died 26 June 1994), was Rudolph's replacement, having recorded with Sanderson, Hunter and Steve Peregrin Took on sessions for Took at Olympic Studios, and later on loose sessions (along with sundry other underground musicians) in Took's flat in the basement of manager Tony Secunda's office, the fruits of which were released by Cleopatra Records in 1995.
-Feeling that Took's exceptionally heavy drug consumption would not make him a going concern, the remaining three instead formed a new version of The Pink Fairies (much to Took's subsequent chagrin), releasing the single "Well, Well, Well" / "Hold On", as well as doing a radio session for BBC Radio One.
+Mick Wayne (born Michael Wayne, 1945, Hull, Yorkshire and died 26 June 1994), was Rudolph's replacement, having previously recorded on sessions for Took with Sanderson and Hunter at Olympic Studios, and later on loose sessions (along with sundry other underground musicians) in Took's flat in the basement of manager Tony Secunda's office, the fruits of which were released by Cleopatra Records in 1995.
+Feeling that Took's exceptionally heavy drug consumption would not make him a going concern, the remaining three instead formed a new version of the Pink Fairies, releasing the single "Well, Well, Well" backed with "Hold On", as well as doing a radio session for BBC Radio One and performing at the Empire Pool with Faces and the New York Dolls.

-However, Sanderson and Hunter became unhappy with the musical direction Wayne was taking the band.
-They convinced Larry Wallis, who had played with Steve Took's Shagrat and later UFO, to join the group as a second guitarist.
-Shortly after, they sacked Wayne, passing songwriting and singing duties onto Wallis.
-This new three piece then recorded the 1973 album Kings of Oblivion.
+Sanderson and Hunter became unhappy with the musical direction Wayne was taking the band.
+They convinced Larry Wallis, who had played with Shagrat and later UFO, and would subsequently be a founding member of Motörhead, to join the group as a second guitarist.
+Shortly after, they dismissed Wayne, passing songwriting and singing duties onto Wallis.
+This new three-piece then recorded the 1973 album Kings of Oblivion.
 Out of contract with Polydor, the band continued touring to a decreasing audience, until finally calling it a day.
 Wallis went on to join Lemmy in the first incarnation of Motörhead, then became the in-house record producer for Stiff Records.
-Sanderson joined The Lightning Raiders.
-Hunter left the music business.
+Sanderson joined Lightning Raiders and Hunter left the music business.

-Ted Carroll, head of Chiswick Records, organized a one-off reunion concert at The Roundhouse on 13 July 1975, featuring all five previous major members of the group (released in 1982 as Live at the Roundhouse 1975).
-Following this concert, Wallis, Sanderson and Hunter decided to give the Pink Fairies another try.
-This line up eventually gave numerous 'farewell tours' before disbanding.
-After a period of inactivity they entered the burgeoning punk scene as one of the few 'hairy' bands revered by the new guard.
-Recruiting former Chilli Willi and the Red Hot Peppers guitarist Martin Stone, they toured and released the single "Between the Lines" / "Spoiling for a Fight" on Stiff Records but, with little interest being shown in them, they once again split up.
+Ted Carroll, head of Chiswick Records, organised a one-off re-union concert at the Roundhouse on 13 July 1975, featuring all five previous major members of the group (released in 1982 as Live at the Roundhouse 1975).
+Following this concert, Wallis, Sanderson and Hunter gave the Pink Fairies another try.
+This line-up eventually gave numerous 'farewell tours' before disbanding.
+After a period of inactivity they entered the burgeoning punk rock scene as one of the few 'hairy' bands revered by the new guard.
+Recruiting former Chilli Willi and the Red Hot Peppers guitarist Martin Stone, they toured and released the single "Between the Lines" (backed with "Spoiling for a Fight") on Stiff Records but, with little interest being shown in them, they once again split up.
 Rudolph and Wallis resumed playing for Farren in 1977/78, releasing the EP Screwed Up as The Deviants again on Stiff, but Rudolph returned to his native Canada prior to the recording of 1978's Vampires Stole My Lunch Money and follow up single "Broken Statue".